md-plugins/md-plugins/packages/viteMdPluginAppExt/README.md

 - **`viteVuePluginOptions.include`**: Include Markdown files for Vite to transpile.
 - **`framework.autoImportVueExtensions`**: Enable auto-import for Markdown extensions.

+## Documentation

+In case this README falls out of date, please refer to the [documentation](https://md-plugins.netlify.app/quasar-app-extensions/vitemdpluginappext/overview) for the latest information.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.